-The new Croí Cónaithe Schemes, for both Cities and Towns as outlined in Housing for All, are intended to be aligned with the objectives of the National Planning Framework and ensure that additional choices are made available to home buyers in our urban cores and town centres.
+This measure is based on activating the planning permissions already in place for such homes up.
+The Croí Cónaithe (Cities) Schemes as outlined in Housing for All, is intended to be aligned with the objectives of the National Planning Framework and ensure that additional choices are made available to home buyers in our urban areas.
 They will do this by expanding home ownership options, where the choice is currently limited: